-As the coronavirus pandemic continues to keep New York stages empty, questions linger over the approaching awards season.
-The spring rush usually culminates in the Tony Awards, though now, Broadway performances have been canceled through at least June 7, the day the 74th annual ceremony was to take place.
+As the coronavirus pandemic continues to keep New York stages empty, questions linger over the awards season.
+The spring rush usually culminates in the Tony Awards, though now, Broadway performances have been canceled through at least September 6.

 As a result, various awards committees have readjusted their plans to commemorate the impacted 2019–2020 season.